William pays tribute to ‘legend of Rugby League’ and MND campaigner Rob Burrow

 “He will continue to inspire us all every day.
 In a world full of adversity.
 We must dare to dream.”

-In a statement, the chief executive of Leeds Hospitals Charity Esther Wakeman said: “We are heartbroken to hear that our Patron, Rob Burrow, has sadly died.
+The chief executive of Leeds Hospitals Charity, Esther Wakeman, said: “We are heartbroken to hear that our patron, Rob Burrow, has sadly died.

-“Rob was an inspiration, not only to the people of Yorkshire, but the entire nation, and across the world.

-“Despite facing his own challenges, Rob was devoted to raising awareness and funds to help people living with motor neurone disease and their loved ones, until the end.